HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_layout.md

 ### Required

 - **instance_type** (String) Type for the instance.
 This should be vmware for vmaas resource.
-- **name** (String) Name of the layout as it appears on GLC.
-If no layout is found with this name, an error will be returned.
+- **name** (String) Name of the layout as it appears on GLPC Portal.
+If no layout is found with this name standard not found error returns will return.

 ### Optional